You can model an inflation-linked bond contract as an instrument of type InflationLinkedBond in LUSID. See all supported instruments.

 ...

-}The following call to the UpsertQuotes API loads two fixings for this bond for September and October 2023 into a MyFixings quote scope (in the URL):
+}The following call to the UpsertQuotes API loads two fixings for 1 September and 1 October 2023 at midnight UTC into a MyFixings quote scope:

 curl -X POST "https://<your-domain>.lusid.com/api/api/quotes/MyFixings"